subtlepseudonym/subtlepseudonym.github.io/content/articles/k8s-on-pi/index.md

 > If you run into trouble, you can check the status of the k3s service with `systemctl status k3s`.
 You can also uninstall k3s using `/usr/local/bin/k3s-uninstall.sh`.

 ### Set up your second node
 Repeat these steps on the second pi (`node2`), stopping before the k3s installation.
-We don’t need the whole server, so we’re just going to install the k3s agent.
+We don't need the whole server, so we're just going to install the k3s agent.

 First, get the node token from node1 with the following:
 `sudo cat /var/lib/rancher/k3s/server/node-token`.